microsoft/ccf-app-samples/data-reconciliation-app/docs/demo-guidance.md

 # Data Reconciliation Demo

 In the future, this demo could have a UI to demonstrate how easy it is to deploy a mCCF network and highlight mCCF’s governance capabilities.

-However this demo will be via the command-line (APIs, no UI) as well as JSON, not CSV.
+However this demo will be via the command-line.

 ## Data